yyl-20020115/usbip-win/README.md

 # USB/IP for Windows

-- This project aims to support both a USBIP server and a client on Windows platform.
+- This project aims to support both a USB/IP server and a client on Windows platform.

 ## Build